Cannock Chase murders: Defendant

 Following the testimony of Detective Superintendent Ian Forbes and Detective Inspector Patrick Molloy, Morris testified in his own defence.
-His testimony would last for almost five hours, concluding on 17 February.
+His testimony lasted for almost five hours, concluding on 17 February.
 Morris denied ever having met Christine Darby, or being near Cannock Chase on the date of her murder.
 He also disputed his wife's altered testimony regarding the time he had returned home on 19 August; alleging her renewed statement was a lie and possibly sourcing from her being subject to police coercion.
 Morris also denied the earlier testimony of Molloy and Forbes, who had testified that when informed Morris was to be arrested for the murder of Christine Darby, he had exclaimed "Oh God.
 Is it my wife?"
 Morris alleged in his testimony that, following his arrest, he had been beaten in police interrogations, that police had not offered him an opportunity to participate in an identity parade lineup, and that he had only become taciturn with police following his arrest when informed by Forbes his wife wanted "nothing further to do" with him.

 Questioned as to the explicit pictures of his five-year-old niece, Morris claimed his choosing to take the nude pictures sourced from an incident immediately prior when the child accidentally exposed herself as she "fell backwards" on his bed as he took innocuous images of her.
 He also claimed to be "disgusted" with himself for having taken the photographs, and unsure as to why he had taken them.

 Closing arguments

-On 18 February, both prosecution and defense attorneys delivered their closing arguments to the jury.
+On 18 February, both prosecution and defence attorneys delivered their closing arguments to the jury.
 Following these arguments, Judge Ashworth delivered a final address to the jury, informing the panel they must not "lump all the charges together" but consider each charge separately and deliver a separate verdict on each issue.
 Ashworth also informed the jury the reason he had ruled Morris be tried on each charge to which he had pleaded not guilty alongside the indecent assault charges—to which Morris had pled guilty—was that the indecent assault charges were similar fact evidence to the attempted abduction and murder charges, potentially linking the defendant to more than one incident involving the abuse of children.
 Ashworth also warned the jury against convicting Morris of the attempted abduction of Aulton and the murder of Darby due to outrage over the pornographic images introduced into evidence.
 The jury then retired to consider their verdicts.